 If you are waiting for a computer, review the set up requirements and make sure everything you need is in place, including Internet service, so when your computer arrives, you are ready to go.
 It is suggested that while you wait, you make every attempt to access a computer with internet access so you are able to attend school, which can be found at most public libraries.
-If there is an issue with access to a computer or internet make sure you notify the school principal.
+If there is an issue with access to a computer or internet make sure you notify your homeroom teacher.
 Please note that it is expected that you access assignments and complete work in Connexus while you are waiting for your computer to be received.

 If you are using your own computer, take time to review the system requirements in "Connexus Help," which can be accessed via the MORE tab on the Toolbar on your Connexus homepage to ensure you are set up properly.
 Enrollment begins as soon as you complete the final confirmation process.
 This means that your student should start working the day final confirmation is made; you do not need to wait for materials to arrive as they are all available online via Connexus.
-If you have any questions about how to access your virtual textbooks contact your student's homeroom teacher.
-If you are experiencing ANY difficulty, please contact the Coordinator of Student and Family Success at 774-335-5270.
+If you have any questions or concerns please reach out to your homeroom teacher via webmail and they will point you in the right direction.